sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 [OPTION BEGIN [Postman]]

 List all the resource groups.
-You must find a resource group named **default** in the response.
+Check that there is a resource group named **default** in the response.

 !![image](img/postman/rg.png)